-He is a fellow of the Higher Education Academy, MA in Linguistics, MA in Humanities, MA in Ancient Languages and master in Assyriology.
+He is a fellow of the Higher Education Academy, MA in Humanities, MA in Linguistics, MA in Ancient Languages and master in Assyriology.
+After his studies in Linguistics, Rodrigo undertook specialized training in Linguistic Typology and in Historical Sociolinguistics.
 In 2018, he completed a dissertation on Studies on linguistic and orthographic variation in Old Babylonian letters and was awarded a PhD degree at the Philipps-University Marburg (Germany), with magna cum laude distinction.

 Before joining the OU, Rodrigo has worked four years as researcher at the Faculty of Philology of the University of Barcelona (Spain), and taught language courses at the Philipps-University Marburg (Germany) and the University of Bedfordshire (UK).

-Rodrigo's interests focus on diachronic linguistics, language evolution, language change and typology, encompassing present-day as well as older linguistic landscapes.
+Rodrigo's interests focus on typology, diachronic linguistics, language evolution and language change, encompassing present-day as well as older linguistic landscapes.